Adding high production value to your virtual event is the one sure fire way to increase engagement with your audience.

 Technology offers some creative solutions to virtual event challenges.
 The one thing that technology has the largest impact is the ability to reach audiences of enormous sizes while invoking controlled responses.

 As-Live and On-Demand events allow for guests to attend at a date and time that works best for them.
 This means when they sit to participate in your event, they are dedicating their attention to your event message in a way that a live event hopes for.
 They are willing participants giving you undivided attention because it is on their terms.
 To add to this, when interruptions do happen (as is life) they are able to rewind and truly ingest every bit of information unlike ever before.

 Add that hands-on touch with participation elements, such as polls, Q&As, virtual applaud buttons, voting and so much more.
 Raffles, games, questionnaires, the list is endless … allow you to help your attendees engage in the event (even with on-demand events!) and reinforce specific messages or invoke specific emotional responses (such as appreciation and fun!).

 A company president can now sit across from the audience as if they are having a fireside conversation one-on-one.
 With proper directing (leaning in, eyes on camera, close head shots, etc) and the right script, your presenter goes from a seminar to a cafe conversation.
 For larger-than-life feel, wide camera angles and sweeping captures from a staged speech can help influence the atmosphere of the event, regardless of where the audience is.

 Hollywood has been perfecting the film industry for decades.
-Bring their experience to your virtual event to amp up the production value and, ultimately, the success of your presentation.
-To get started planning your high production virtual event, contact our event planners today.
+Bring their experience to your virtual event to amp up the value and, ultimately, the success of your presentation.
+To get started planning your high production virtual event, contact our event production company in Los Angeles today.

 Share this post